dimyG/jekyll-theme-chirpy/_posts/2026-04-23-on-the-formation-of-nations.md

 1. Any combination of any number of the five basic characteristics, capable of generating emotional identification and differentiation from others, can function as a distinct identity and begin to influence the course of human history.
-For example during the Middle Ages the Jews had no state already for centuries, they were spread out in Europe, they spoke variations of the local languages and were members of the local political organizations, yet their main collective identity was defined by religion and historical memory.
+For example the Jews were stateless for centuries, they were spread out in Europe, they spoke variations of the local languages and were members of the local political organizations, yet their main collective identity was defined by religion and historical memory.
 These two attributes alone maintained their sense of national identity.
 In extreme cases, even a single characteristic might suffice to initiate a process of identity autonomy.
-However, such a nascent identity would be highly vulnerable and fragile in the absence of substantial historical memory.
-For example, the European Union does not yet constitute a strong identity-bearing entity.
-It gradually starts to form its own historical memory and political organization, but it is still on its infancy in that process.
-With such a young historical memory, and a loose political organization it forms an extremely vague form of identity.
+However, such a nascent identity would be highly fragile and prone to merging with neighboring ones.

 1. The closer two identities are, the more likely it is that they will merge into one, or that one will absorb the other.
 A case in point is the
 Normans, who were ultimately absorbed into the kingdoms of France and England, despite having a highly significant